darkorsa/shop/README.md

 ### Cart items

 Cart items represent the content of the shopping cart.
-You can inject items one by one or with use of collection object.
+Items can be injected into Cart object one by one or with use of collection.

 ``` php
 use Plane\Shop\CartItem;